 How Do I Change The Auto-Reply?

 To change the Auto-Reply, open up the Settings app and tap Do Not Disturb -> Auto-Reply.
-Then, tap the Auto-Reply text field, which will open up the the iPhone keyboard.
+Then, tap the Auto-Reply text field, which will open up the iPhone keyboard.
 Finally, type the message you want people to receive when they text you while you’re driving.

 A Useful Tip For Parents Of Teen Drivers

 If you’re the parent of a teen driver and you want to make sure Do Not Disturb While Driving stays on while your kid is behind the wheel, you can use Restrictions to prevent your teen from turning it off.
 Restrictions are essentially the built-in parental controls of the iPhone.

 How Do I Stop My Child From Turning Off Do Not Disturb While Driving?

-To prevent Do Not Disturb While Driving from being turned off on iPhone, open the Settings app and tap General -> Restrictions.
+Open the Settings app and tap General -> Restrictions.
 Turn on Restrictions, then scroll down and tap Do Not Disturb While Driving.
 Here, you can select Don’t Allow Changes and prevent this setting from being changed.
 Now, only people who know the Restrictions passcode will be able to turn off Do Not Disturb While Driving.

 You now know what Do Not Disturb While Driving is and how you can set it up on your iPhone!
 We hope you’ll share this iPhone tip on social media so your friends and family can drive distraction-free.
 Thanks for reading this article, and feel free to leave us a comment down below if you have any other questions.